GabeScott/standard-works-vault/General Conference/2022 October - The Eternal Principle of Love.md

 # The Eternal Principle of Love

-*By Hugo Montoya - Of the Seventy*
+By Elder Hugo Montoya - *Of the Seventy*

 *Given in the October session of the 2022 General Conference*

+>*Our Heavenly Father’s love for each of His children is real.
+He is there for each one.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2022/10/16montoya?lang=eng)

-The eternal principle of love is manifested by living the two great commandments: love God with all your heart, soul, mind, and strength and love your neighbor as yourself.1
+The eternal principle of love is manifested by living the two great commandments: love God with all your heart, soul, mind, and strength and love your neighbor as yourself.[^1]

 I remember my first winter living here in Utah—snow everywhere.
 Coming from the Sonoran Desert, the first days I was enjoying it, but after a few days I realized that I had to get up earlier to remove the snow from the driveway.